 Students will be responsible for paying their host family or landlord in Bilbao.
 If students choose to live in an apartment, they will be responsible for purchasing and preparing their food.
 If students choose to live with a host family, their family will provide one, two, or three meals per day.
 If the student chooses to live in a residence hall, three meals a day will be provided.
-Please direct any housing inquiries the Universidad Deusto.
+Please direct any housing inquiries to the Universidad Deusto

 Both campuses have student organizations and offer extracurricular activities in which BC students can participate.
 Students participate in travel to Southern Spain together with the BC Madrid program.